-As we respond and adapt to the latest Government advice on the evolving coronavirus pandemic, we will continue to support and champion the UK's best medical and health researchers and work to ensure their voices are included in the discussions and important decision-making ahead.
+As we respond and adapt to the evolving coronavirus pandemic, we continue to support the UK's best medical and health researchers and ensure their voices are included in the important discussions and decision-making ahead.

 “Uncertainty is inevitable in the coming months: it is amazing how much we have learnt already about a virus that emerged just a few months ago.
 Science thrives on debate and it is often the interaction of conflicting views and challenge that drives progress.
 However in an epidemic situation, like the one we are facing, people want certainty and firm reassurance.
 Trustworthy advice, from credible experts can quickly be politicised.
 Scientists bear a strong responsibility here and must work to ensure the public have access to the latest reliable evidence whilst at the same time maintaining awareness of its impact in the ongoing broader societal debate.”

 Our Press Office is working to help ensure journalists have access to the UK's best medical and health experts.
-For enquires relating to coronarvirus, we are working directly with - and strongly recommended contacting in the first instance - the Science Media Centre (firstname.lastname@example.org, +44 (0)20 7611 8300).
-Our Press Office can also be contacted directly via Naomi Clarke, 07903 158979, email@example.com
+For enquires relating to coronarvirus, we are working directly with - and strongly recommended contacting in the first instance - the Science Media Centre (email@example.com, +44 (0)20 7611 8300).
+Our Press Office can also be contacted directly via Claire Bithell, firstname.lastname@example.org, 07969 082520.

 We will continue to work with our Fellows, grant awardees and contacts to provide expert advice to Government, stakeholders and the public as the situation with coronavirus progresses.

 Note: This list only covers comment from our President and Vice-Presidents, and not the many Fellows and grant awardees who are not only leading the UK's research and policy response to the COVID-19 pandemic, but also taking the time to talk through the implications of their work daily in the media.
 Please also see other tabs for media about the Academy's own COVID-19 work.